rust-lang/book/src/ch12-05-working-with-environment-variables.md

 ## Working with Environment Variables

-Let's add one more feature: case insensitive searching.
-In addition, this setting won't be a command line option: it'll be an environment variable instead.
+Let’s add one more feature: case insensitive searching.
+In addition, this setting won’t be a command line option: it’ll be an environment variable instead.
 We could choose to make case insensitivity a command line option, but our users have requested an environment variable that they could set once and make all their searches case insensitive in that terminal session.

 ### Implement and Test a Case-Insensitive `grep` Function

-First, let's add a new function that we will call when the environment variable is on.
-Let's start by adding a new test and re-naming our existing one:
+First, let’s add a new function that we will call when the environment variable is on.
+Let’s start by adding a new test and re-naming our existing one:

 ```rust,ignore
 #[cfg(test)]